tc39/proposal-smart-pipelines/readme.md

 body of the pipeline operator.

 “**[Bare style][]**” can also be called “**tacit style**”, but the former is preferred to the latter.
-Eventually, certain [possible future extensions to the topic concept][] may enable [tacit programming][] even without using bare-style pipelines.
+Eventually, certain possible future extensions to the topic concept, such as [Additional Feature TC][] and [Additional Feature TF][], would enable [tacit programming][] even without using bare-style pipelines.

 <!--
 # Appendix: Term rewriting